Aayush711/Federated-Learning-Project/README.md

 # Federated_Learning
-This repository contains a project showcasing Federated Learning using the EMNIST dataset.
-Federated Learning is a privacy-preserving machine learning approach that allows a model to be trained across multiple decentralized devices or servers holding local data samples, without exchanging them.
+Federated Learning is a machine learning approach that allows a model to be trained across multiple decentralized devices or servers holding local data samples, without exchanging them.
+Instead of sharing raw data, only model updates are sent back to a central server, ensuring data privacy.
+It's useful for sensitive data (like healthcare records), edge devices, and scenarios with limited bandwidth.
+Challenges include communication overhead and data distribution.
+It finds applications in healthcare, finance, IoT, and personalized predictions.
+Ongoing research is focused on addressing its challenges and expanding its use cases.

 ## Key Features: